On The Heine-Borel Property and Minimum Enclosing Balls: Minimum Enclosing Radius Balls and the Heine-Borel Property

-Note that the converse does not hold.
+Fix $p \in D$.
+Then for any $h \in H$, $d(p,h) \le r+1/n$ for all $n\in \mathbb{N}$.
+Thus $d(p,h) \le r$.
+We conclude $H \subset B(p,r)$. \end{proof} Note that the converse does not hold.
 As a counterexample, any infinite set equipped with the discrete metric does not satisfy the Heine-Borel property, yet it satisfies the minimum ball property.
-Additionally, note that in the above proof of Proposition~\ref{prop:HeineBorelMinimumBallProperty}. we did not use the symmetric property of the metric space, only the triangle inequality.
-As such, given the same definition of a ball Definition \ref{def:ClosedBall} and Definition \ref{def:minRadius}, e.g. fixing the direction of the ball, we contribute the following corollary.
+Additionally, note that in the above proof of Theorem \ref{prop:HeineBorelMinimumBallProperty} we did not use the symmetric property of the metric space, only the triangle inequality.
+As such, given the same definition of a ball Definition \ref{def:ClosedBall} and Definition \ref{def:minRadius} e.g. fixing the direction of the ball, we contribute the following corollary.

 \begin{corollary} Let $(X, d)$ be a weak metric space.
 If $(X,d)$ satisfies the Heine-Borel property, then $(X,d)$ satisfies the minimum ball property. \end{corollary}